-The Viroqua Food Co-op combines a commitment to natural foods, superior customer service and the building of a cooperatively run business.
+The Viroqua Food Co+op combines a commitment to natural foods, superior customer service and the building of a cooperative business.
 We emphasize organic and local foods and products to promote the long-term health of individuals and the environment.
 As member-owners and as a center for community, we offer the opportunity to create together a work of enduring value.

 The Seven International Cooperative Principles

 Like all cooperatives, Viroqua Food Co+op operates under the following guiding principles.
 The seven International Cooperative Principles are as follows: